Two-sided convexity testing with certificates: Introduction

 \subsection{Preliminaries}

-\paragraph{Definitions and notations.} Let $0 <\eps< 1/2$.
+\paragraph{Definitions and notation.} Let $0 <\eps< 1/2$.
 A set $P$ of $n$ points is $\eps$-\emph{far} from convex position if there is no set $X \subset P$ of size at most $\eps n$ such that $P \setminus X$ is in convex position.
 Otherwise, \ie, if there is a set $X \subset P$ of size at most $\eps n$ such that $P \setminus X$ is in convex position, $P$ is $\eps$-\emph{close} to convex position.
 See Fig.~\ref{fig:examples}.
+For a set point $P$, let $\Ext(P)$ denote the set of extreme points of $P$.

-Here we use the convention that the approximation ratio of an algorithm is $<1$ for a maximization problem and $>1$ for a minimization problem (as in~\cite{WS11}.)
+Here we use the convention that the approximation ratio of an algorithm is smaller than $1$ for a maximization problem and larger than $1$ for a minimization problem; see~\cite{WS11}.
 Unless specified otherwise, all logarithms are in base $2$.
 For a set $W \subset \RR^d$, its \emph{interior} is denoted by $\mathring{W}$.

 \paragraph{Nonconvexity certificates.}